Table of Contents

 - Unimplemented Features

-Each investment has a Base Currency.
+Each security has a Base Currency.
 This is the currency in which it is traded.
 When a price quote is entered for an investment, the currency of the value given is always its base currency.
-A stock on the NYSE (New York Stock Exchange) would be in US dollars, and one on an Australian market would be in Australian dollars.
+A stock on the NYSE (New York Stock Exchange) would be in US dollars (USD), and one on an Australian market would be in Australian dollars (AUD).
+The Base currency for a security does not need to be the same as the default currency for the Investment account holding that security.

-Investment Accounts hold a collection of investments.
-An Investment account contains transactions, such as buys and sells, of those investments.
-All transactions in an Investment account must relate to a specific investment.
-There is no separate “cash balance” in an investment account.
-For that, you need a Brokerage Account.
+An Investment Account holds a collection of Securities, also referred to as Equities.
+An Investment account contains transactions, recording activities such as buys, sells, dividends, reinvestments, yields, splits and income of those investments.
+Each transaction in an Investment account must relate to a specific security.